Injured at Work: Personal Injury at the Workplace vs. Workers’ Compensation ClaimsTrusted Content

 You can also bring a claim against third parties.
 Two of the most common work-related personal injury claims are slip and fall claims and car accident claims.

 Slip and fall claims, which are a subcategory of “premises liability” claims in Florida, arise frequently in workplace settings.

 A workplace slip and fall claim will exist where a third-party creates an unreasonably dangerous condition on the premises that causes an employee to slip, trip, or fall, resulting in injuries.

-To be successful on your workplace slip and fall claim, you must prove:
+To be successful on your workplace slip and fall claim in Florida, you must prove: